• Proposed

 Population and Trends

-The global population size of Kaernefeltia californica has been overestimated in the past due to the fact that 33% of the georeferenced herbarium records (34/102) represent misidentifications of Kaernefeltia merrillii or Nodobryoria abbreviata.
-Moreover, 70% of K. californica herbarium records are more than 40 years old; 18% are more than 100 years old.
-This highlights the need to verify herbarium specimens and regularly monitor rare lichen populations (CLH, 2025).
+The global population size of Kaernefeltia californica has been overestimated in the past due to 33% of the georeferenced herbarium records (34/102) being misidentifications of Kaernefeltia merrillii or Nodobryoria abbreviata.
+70% of K. californica herbarium records are more than 40 years old; 18% are more than 100 years old; few of these sites have been revisited since the collections were made, highlighting the need for regular monitoring of rare lichen populations (CLH, 2025).

-Kaernefeltia californica global populations are estimated to have decreased by 50% in the last approximately 150 years due to habitat loss caused by coastal development and habitat structural changes.
-The generation length of Cetraria californica is assumed to be ~15-20 years based on the length of time required for colonization of new substrate and the time required to grow to maturity and reproduce.
+Kaernefeltia californica global populations are inferred to have decreased significantly in the last 150 years due to habitat loss caused by coastal development and habitat structural changes.
+The generation length of Kaernefeltia californica is assumed to be ~15-20 years based on the length of time required for colonization of new substrate and the time required to grow to maturity and reproduce.
 Under generation categories, K. californica would be listed as a medium-to-long-lived: slow growing, long-term stable substratum associate (Yahr et al 2024).
 This species is also at increased risk of extinction and recolonization due to its small size and the fact that >50% of the global population for this species occur in small, isolated sub-populations across the species range (Yahr et al 2024).
+Percent decline over the last three generations (60 years, 1965) is estimated to be 11.5% (A2C Vulnerable?), based on observed and estimated declines verified through herbarium records and site revisits.

 Population Trend: Decreasing